belenjn/checkin__app/README.md

 ## Install dependencies
-You can start by cloning this repository and using [react-native-app](https://github.com/belenjn/checkin__app)
+You can start by cloning this repository

 `npm install`